Xinmiao-Luan/transformer-examples/README.md

-# Minimal Transformer Examples in PyTorch
+# Mini Transformer Examples in PyTorch

 This repository provides **simple, minimal implementations of Transformer architectures in PyTorch**, inspired by the famous paper: